 It is a two- sided document.
 Order a set for your classroom today.
 A printable 8.5″ x 11″ version is available as well download here.

 Please put the number of desired sheets in the quantity section at checkout to ensure the correct number of copies gets to you.
 These do not need to be returned.

 How to Grow a School Garden is a complete guide for parents and teachers to answer kids’ biggest questions: Where does my food come from?
 Is nature important to me?
 This guide is packed with strategies, to do lists, detailed lesson plans, and easy recipes.
 A must have for parents, teachers, and administrators!
-This item will need to be returned.
+This book needs to be returned.

 Covers soil basics such as soil formation, horizons, properties (including textural classes), profiles, site characteristics and evaluation, and the influences of soil characteristics on management decisions.